remzi-arpacidusseau/ostep-homework/vm-api/SOLUTION.md

 Is this program correct?
 I believe it's observed behavior is correct, but it is unexpected to have a memory leak.
 In that regard, the program is not correct.

+# Question 6

+The program does run.
+When run with Valgrind, receive the following error:
+==1324== Invalid read of size 4

+# Question 7

+I attempt a read of `data[50]`.
+The program runs without problem.
+Valgrind does identify the problem as a read of memory that had been freed.